 Detect and block unauthorized data transfers, and require authentication when users copy or transfer important files to USBs.

-Scan endpoints and USB flash drives for viruses periodically.
-Mandate a screening process to steer clear of malware infections that can be introduced by removable storage drives used outside your organization.
+Scan endpoints periodically and USB flash drives every time they are used to steer clear of malware infections that originated outside your organization.